- This policy applies to all Dining with Distinction tickets and vouchers purchased for 2019 for the East Lancashire Railway.

 - Child fares apply from ages 5 to 17.
 Accompanied children aged under 5 travel free of charge (except for Day Out with Thomas events).

-Concessionary fares apply to all holders of UK concessionary passes, disabled concessionary pass holders with up to two carers and ELRPS members.
+Concessionary fares apply to all holders of Concessionary Bus Passes, disabled concessionary pass holders with one carer and ELRPS members.

 - Dogs are allowed to travel on the railway at no extra charge, however must be kept on a lead at all times.
 Please note that dogs are not allowed into Bury Transport Museum, except official guide and assistance dogs.